Scent Detection Training For Dogs – Itsaboutdog

 You can take lessons at nose work facilities and scent work organizations to help you get started and position yourself for success.

 The NACSW’s education branch, K9 Nose Work, provides materials to assist you in learning about scent work programs and equipment in your area.
-Books, movies, and other internet resources can contain a wealth of information.
+Books, movies, and other internet resources can contain much information.

 What Is A Dog Scent Training Kit?